Tempered distributions and Schwartz functions on definable manifolds: Invariants -- a possible application in fractal geometry

 \subsection{Example}

 Let $U\subset\bR$ be the complement in $[0,1]$ to the standard $\frac{1}{3}$-Cantor set.
 As a smooth manifold, $U$ is nothing more than a disjoint union of countably many open intervals.
 Thus, as a smooth manifold, $U$ is isomorphic to the disjoint union of open intervals of length $\frac{1}{2}$ centered at the integers (denote this union by $V$). $U$ is clearly irregular, as it has the $\frac{1}{3}$-Cantor set as its boundary, whereas $V$ has a countable boundary, and so it is not irregular.
-The first stage in order to answer the above questions, is to answer the following question: are $U$ and $V$ isomorphic as affine tempered manifolds?
+The first stage in order to answer the above questions, is to answer the following question: are $U$ and $V$ Schwartz equivalent?

 \